OperaLatinaAdnotata/OLA/README.md

 3. morphology (POS and morphological features)
 4. syntax (dependency syntax following the AGDT annotation scheme)
 5. CTS URN for work, author, and edition
-6. CTS passage for each work (e.g., "book", "section", etc.)
+6. CTS structure for each work (e.g., "book", "section", etc.)
 6. author name
 7. work title
 8. (experimental) IPA transcription of word forms (the Classical Latin one)